Marouan-TALEB/NLP/README.md

 ## License

-This project is created by Marouan Taleb for educational and portfolio purposes.
+This project is created by Marouan Taleb for educational purposes.